The Vegan Scavengers Who Want To Change The World

 For many, the term “freegan” has inaccurately come to mean people who will eat animal products if they can obtain them without purchasing them, overshadowing the critique that freeganism offers of mainstream consumerism.

-In fact, there are freegans who are strictly vegan, and others who are not.
+Some freegans are strictly vegan, and others are not.

-One perspective holds that anything from an animal source, no matter how obtained, should be shunned, because consuming such products legitimizes the idea of using animals as raw material.
+One perspective holds that anything from an animal source, no matter how obtained, should be shunned because consuming such products legitimizes the use of animals as raw materials.

 Others feel that waste products of animal exploitation make the death and suffering of the animals exploited for them even more meaningless.